AljazBozic/DeepDeform/README.md

 ## Data Organization

-Data is organized into 3 subsets, `train`, `val` and `test` directories, using `340-30-30` sequence split.
+Data is organized into 3 subsets, `train`, `val`, and `test` directories, using `340-30-30` sequence split.
 In every subset each RGB-D sequence is stored in a directory `<sequence_id>`, which follows the following format:

 ```
 <sequence_id>